What is Food Science?

 Food scientists are involved in all aspects of this process, from the point of animal and crop production to the time of food consumption.
 This includes developing new and improved foods, analyzing food for its nutritional value and safety, and researching better ways to preserve food.

 Food Science prepares students to pursue advanced degrees in science (MS, PhD).
 The Department of Nutrition, Dietetics and Food Science at Brigham Young University offers a Masters degree in Food Science.
 Requirements are explained in the University's Graduate Catalog.
-Students may also look at a current online interactive version of the University's Catalog.

 Alternately, students can develop dynamic careers by combining an undergraduate degree in Food Science with professional training in law, business, or medicine.
 Food Science students graduating from BYU excel at other universities.